 A.D.
 900 to 1650

-The Late Prehistoric Period refers to the time immediately before the movement of Europeans into the Ohio country.
-The American Indian cultures occupying Ohio during this period lived in large villages often surrounded by a stockade wall.
+The Late Prehistoric* Period refers to the time immediately before the movement of Europeans into the Ohio country.
+The Native American cultures occupying Ohio during this period lived in large villages often surrounded by a stockade wall.
 Sometimes they built their villages on high ground overlooking a river.
 Leadership may have become centralized in one or two leaders, perhaps including a war chief.

 Late Prehistoric people grew maize (or corn), beans, and squash in their fields.
 They continued to hunt, fish, and gather wild plant foods, but maize was, by far, their most important source of food.